robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 ### END

-- when you yield in a context manager, state may not be the same either so need to check that.
+- "async with" is a coroutine so be aware of state changes

 computer.